dcos-labs/dcos-maven-plugin/README.md

 ## Limitations
 ### Only available for apps
 This plugin is currently only able to deploy apps.
 PODs and Groups are currently not supported

+### Security
+Security is bound to DC/OS auth tokens which have defined time to life of 5 days.

 ## Run example